nipy/PySurfer/doc/documentation/custom_viz.rst

-The display background can take any valid matplotlib color (i.e., it can be a tuple of rgb values, an rgb hex string, or a named HTML color.
+The display background can take any valid matplotlib color (i.e., it can be a tuple of rgb values, an rgb hex string, or a named HTML color).

 Changing the display size
 -------------------------

-The default display window is 800px by 800px, but this is also customizable.
-You can set the size of a square window with the ``size`` parameter or make a rectangular window with the ``width`` and ``height`` parameters.
+The default display window is 800px by 800px, but this can be configured using the ``size`` keyword argument in the Brain constructor. ``size`` should either be a single number to make a square window, or a pair of values, ``(width, height)``, to make a rectangular window.

 Changing the curvature color scheme
 -----------------------------------